tableau/Logshark/docs/docs/logshark_prefunc.md

 **For macOS:**
 -   OS version must be 10.12 "Sierra" or later
-  - If you are running 10.15 "Catalina", you will run into the following error, see [resolution steps](logshark_catalina.md) **add a page with reolution steps**
+  - If you are running 10.15 "Catalina", you will run into the error message below, see [resolution steps](logshark_catalina.md) on how to address it.
-    *Logshark.exe can't be opened because its integrity cannot be verified.
+    > *Logshark.exe can't be opened because its integrity cannot be verified.
 This software needs to be updated.
 Conctact the developer for more information.*

-Tableau Archive Log Requirements
+Tableau Log Requirements
 --------------------------------

 The archive log files must be from Tableau Server or Tableau Desktop version 9.0 or later.
 LogShark requires that the Tableau Server log files that you process are compressed (zipped) files, also known as *archive* files or *snapshots*.

-# Tableau Server Logs
+### Server Logs
 **USING TSM**
 You can create these archive files using Tableau Services Manager (TSM) web interface or TSM CLI `tsm maintenance ziplogs` command on the Tableau Server.
 For more information about gathering Tableau Server log files using TSM, see [Archive Log Files](https://onlinehelp.tableau.com/current/server/en-us/logs_archive.htm){:target="_blank"}.

 **USING TABADMIN**
 You can create these archive files using the `tabadmin ziplogs` command on the Tableau Server, or by creating a snapshot from the Status or Maintenance menu within Tableau Server.
 For more information about gathering Tableau Server log files using `tabadmin`, see [Archive Log Files](http://onlinehelp.tableau.com/v2018.1/server/en-us/logs_create.htm){:target="_blank"}.

-# Tableau Desktop Logs
+### Desktop Logs
 For Tableau Desktop, the log files are located in the `My Tableau Repository` directory.
 The default location is <code>\Users\<i>username</i>\Documents\My Tableau Repository\Logs</code>.
 You can also find the location using Tableau.
 Start Tableau Desktop and click **File &gt; Repository** **Location**.

 After you locate the log files, you can copy them to another location to process, or specify the path to their current location when you run LogShark.